enjaku4/veri/README.md

 # Returns the original tenant when shapeshifted
 session.true_tenant

-# Returning to true identiry restores both user and tenant
-session.to_true_identity
 ```

+All other session methods work the same way in multi-tenant applications as in single-tenant applications, however `to_true_identity` will restore both the original user and tenant.

 ### Orphaned Sessions